 Now that the cost of energy has rapidly increased and the cost of solar installations has levelled out, the return on investment is once again potentially very good.
 Here we explore what's involved in installing both solar thermal and solar PV panels.

 Is My Home Suitable for Installing Solar Panels?

-The answer to this question depends on a number of factors, including the type of solar panel being installed, and the orientation and pitch of the roof.
+Many factors impact if your home is suitable for installing solar panels, including the type of solar panel being installed, and the orientation and pitch of the roof.

 "Solar PV (photovoltaic) panels generate electricity from sunlight and will normally be installed on the roof of the building facing in the most south direction.
 The panels should also face as much south as possible.
 If you faced east, or west, then expect a yield of around 20% less generation annually" explains David Hilton.